moonrakerio/cloud-knowledge/example/content/AWS/AWS Description.md

 are currently leveraging AWS cloud products and solutions to build sophisticated applications with increased flexibility, scalability and reliability.

-Remember you will need to restart the app after changing the template.

 ## Amazon Elastic Compute (EC2)
 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.